fingon/bhugo/README.md

 Bhugo will monitor a directory of Bear notes based off of a configurable tag prefix.
 For example, if you prefix all your Bear notes as `#blog`  ( `#blog/finance,  #blog/life`  etc.), configure Bhugo to monitor the `blog` prefix.
 Bhugo will preserve any custom front matter that you add to your Hugo files.

 Bhugo does it’s best to stay out of your way, with only a few requirements for how you write your notes:

 - Write your notes in markdown compatibility mode.

 - The first line of your note is treated as the title and is used to create the Hugo files and insert the title into the Hugo front matter - a note titled `My Great Post` will generate a file called `my-great-post.md`.

-- The second line of your note is expected to be hashtags (and optionally other text), which will correlate to either Hugo categories or tags in the front matter.
+- The Nth line of your note is expected to be hashtags (and optionally other text), which will correlate to either Hugo categories or tags in the front matter; this is configurable as

-- You can insert images into your Bear notes and they will be formatted to match the configurable environment variable designating the image directory in your Hugo blog - so save your images in your Hugo site as you would normally and then insert them directly into your Bear note.
+- You can insert images into your Bear notes and they will be copied to the content directory as part of the blog post bundles.
+No manual interaction required.

 - The `draft` tag has special meaning and will specifically mark the post as a draft in the Hugo front matter, for example `#blog/draft`.

 - - - -
 ## **Warning**